-Build the best computer for music production at the lowest cost
+How to build the best computer for music production (DAW)

 I will give here general guidance and a strategy.
-This should steer you in a direction which will save you money and help you build a PC that will work well for music production.
-At the end of this article, I will provide two lists.
-These will have the components you can go with for building a solid system that will work well for music production and be upgradeable.
+This should steer you in a direction which will save you money and help you build a PC that will work well for producing music.

 What to Buy